crxssed7/notable-figures/figures/Linus Torvalds.md

 Young, Robert (March 1994).
 "Interview with Linus, the Author of Linux".
 Linux Journal (#1).

-Fresh Air radio interview – 4 June 2001
+NPR Fresh Air episode

 Ten years of NODES

 Linus Torvalds: Linux succeeded thanks to selfishness and trust

-Torvalds interview Archived 25 September 2012 at the Wayback Machine
+No highs, no lows: Linus Torvalds on 25 years of Linux

 Lawsuits involving Torvalds at Curlie